ctm/mb2-doc/src/series/2024/wywae.md

 ### Round Duration

-All rounds are five minutes long, except in the Tournament of Champions, where each round is one third the duration of what is being played at EMBARGO:
+All rounds were five minutes long, except in the Tournament of Champions, where each round was one third the duration of what was played at EMBARGO:

 |Round|Minutes:Seconds|
 |-----|--------|